abhirami-22/abhirami-22/README.md

 ### Hi there, I'm Abhirami 👋
-🔭 I’m currently pursuing Integrated MCA at Amrita School of Arts and Sciences, Kochi.
+🔭 Pursuing Integrated MCA.

-🤞  I’m looking forward to working as a Software Developer.
+🤞  Looking forward to working as a software developer.

-🌱 Area of Interest: Web Development, Python Programming.
+👩‍💻 Familiar with C, C++, Python.

+🌱 Currently learning to work with Laravel 8.

+🤖 Interested in web development.

 <!--
 **lionking2000/lionking2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.